“How long should you wait to shower after tanning?”

 - After the shower, don’t rub the towel to your skin.
 Rubbing the towel not only removes all the tanning solution but also strips your skin off the moisture.
 Like we talked before, the water is also necessary for retaining your skin’s moisture.
 Now that you’ve taken a shower, don’t just take it all away.
 Pat dry your skin after the shower, don’t rub!

 - Apply moisturizer after the shower immediately if you plan on doing so.
 Don’t wait.
+Here are some of the best lotion to use after spray tan session.
 After using UV tanning beds for your tanning, moisture is mandatory for your skin.
 Try to use moisturizers with hyaluronic acid.

 What’s it with the Brown Shower Water?